A reflection on justice, by Aristotle.

 Justice is no longer a simple virtue among others.

 It has the same goal as politics: happiness, which is the raison d’être of the city.
-But there is a precedence of justice over politics because justice encompasses the particular virtues and the ethical sphere.
+But there is a precedent of justice over politics because justice encompasses the particular virtues and the ethical sphere.